Configuration¶

 Hint

-bgd server start server.conf
+bgd server start server.yml

 Please refer to the CLI reference section for command line interface details.